tjbp/eloquent-joins/readme.md

 # Eloquent Joins

-Laravel's Eloquent supports joins, but internally calls the underlying query builder, thereby expecting the name of a table and keys to join it on as arguments.
-This package allows you to simply call `$model->join($relation)` to join the relationship's table on the keys declared by your relationship, select its columns and hydrate the joined records as models in the resulting collection.
+This package allows you to simply call `$model->join($relation)` to join a Laravel Eloquent relationship's table on the keys declared by your relationship.
+Columns will be selected automatically,  and the joined records hydrated as models in the resulting collection.
+Laravel's Eloquent does support joins normally, but internally calls the underlying query builder, thereby expecting the name of a table and keys to join it on as arguments.

 ## Installation